| Forging Negotiation Relationships | ![]() |

-In the past couple of decades, we have seen businesses evolve and change in how they conduct business.
+In the past couple of decades, particularly while preparing and customizing our negotiation training courses, we’ve witnessed our clients’ industries evolve.
 Internal changes have seen the dispersal of power, filtered down to the lower levels of management and employees, by giving them more responsibility and authority.
 Similarly, we have also seen an evolutionary change in the interaction between businesses and how they have developed relationships, to achieve more cohesive and durable partnerships.

-We are moving away from fighting over the available bits of scrap, and more often we are looking to expand our meal, by creating both cooperative ventures and developing more creative business solutions.
-In other words, our negotiations have moved from competitive negotiations, to creating greater value, by forming relationships that focus more on creative negotiations.
+Success is increasingly dependant on our creating cooperative ventures and developing more creative business solutions.
+In other words, our negotiations have moved from competitive negotiations, to creating greater value together, by forming relationships that focus more on collaborative negotiations.

-There are 3 reasons for this change in behaviour;
+There are 3 reasons for this change in behavior:

 Many companies realize that if we concentrate too heavily on the amount of value we can get today, we may lose opportunities from transactions of greater value, later on down the road.